 8. With the program being online, how much structure do you envision it having?

-In order to create consistency and ease for founders, most programming will take place on Tuesdays with sessions primarily in the mornings or afternoons Eastern Standard Time.
+In order to create consistency and ease for founders, most programming will take place on Tuesdays, Wednesdays, or Thursdays with sessions primarily in the mornings or afternoons Eastern Standard Time.
 (We may update the timing based on speaker availability and the geographies of teams.)
 We will provide you with a calendar of events for the year, and we may offer new sessions on timely topics.
 You will also have the opportunity to participate in community building events in order to forge deeper relationships with your cohorts.

 9. How do I get personalized advice on my venture?

 We provide LLX GEO teams with access to experts who cover a wide range of topics.
-Some of these experts may turn into your advisors and, at the same time, we will ensure that you have several opportunities to receive structured feedback from experts during Pitch Sessions.
+Some of these experts may turn into your advisors and, at the same time, we will ensure that you have several opportunities to receive structured feedback from experts during Pitch Feedback.

 10. What is new about LLX GEO for 2020?